By-Koy/ToBeDone/Readme.md

 Thanks to Ren Gill ([RenMakesMusic](https://www.renmakesmusic.com/)) for the quote used in the sample text.

 This project is protected by the GNU GPL license, for more information please visit the LICENSE file.

+Thanks to StackOverflow user Socowi for the sudo code used in the install/uninstall scripts (for more info visit those files)

 Made with love, by Koy.